-Last week I got around to laying down an audio that I have been wanting to release for some time – an interview in 1986 with the remarkable Trevor Ravenscroft.
-I put it up on the Quiet Earth website for people to listen or download.
-It’s well worth the time.
-(To give you an insight into Trevor you can have a look here at an article I wrote).
+Last week I got around to laying down an audio that I have been wanting to release for some time – an interview in 1986 with the remarkable Trevor Ravenscroft (to give you an insight into Trevor I wrote and article here).

 I met a friend in Sydney yesterday – Martin Wetherill — on the right in pic.
 He flew in from Playa del Carmen, Mexico where he works as a film producer and teacher.
 During yet another of our wonderful little coffee sessions he said he was fascinated by the interview.

 In the audio, Ravenscroft’s underlying theme is about the paths of initiation and and the evolution of consciousness.
 He talks of how we need to awaken to the spirituality within ourselves, the earth and all of humanity by developing our spirit senses.

 He believes that the deductive thinking of the left brain has come to dominate right brain perceptions of the spirit worlds.
 This has left us spiritually poor and if mankind is to prevail then we need to progress on a modern initiates path.
 A path of helping people — consciously, purposefully, meaningfully and morally.
 This will allow us to “begin to see a whole spiritual depth and significance behind every single manifestation of the physical world“.